 Hosokawa Unveil £600k Investment in Smart Powder Processing

-Hosokawa Micron has recently invested £600k in two new Control Systems incorporating the latest digital manufacturing technologies within their Contract Manufacturing Facility in Runcorn.
+Hosokawa Micron has recently invested £600k in two new Control Systems incorporating the latest digital technology for smart manufacturing within their Contract Manufacturing Facility in Runcorn.

 ‘Our challenge to meet future contract processing demands through improved product quality and yields, minimise unplanned plant downtime and maximise plant availability and production flexibility is reflected throughout the processing industries.
 This investment demonstrates how we achieved our goals and in doing so enabled us to develop a proven route for smarter manufacturing that we can share with others,’ explains MD, Iain Crosley.